wordofwarning/wordofwarning.org/current/2015-worksahead/birkinshaw/index.md

 ####Access Information
 Part of a double-bill of new performance in development both shown in Contact Space 2.
 Mainly spoken English.
-Each piece lasts approx 40 mins with a 30 min interval during which the audience will be asked to return to the bar. how duration  Age advisory: 16+.
+Each piece lasts approx 30 mins with a 30 min interval during which the audience will be asked to return to the bar. how duration  Age advisory: 16+.

 ####Who is he?
 Nathan Birkinshaw is a performer and theatre-maker from Wakefield, creating work that’s honest and funny, with a mixed-media approach.
-He aims to pick out the absurdity in the notion of humanity and the crazy time were living in.
+He aims to pick out the absurdity in the notion of humanity and the crazy time we're living in.

 >• *Smartly silly* - Donald Hutera (The Times).
 >• *A mistake* - Mr + Mrs Birkinshaw.